Consumer Health: Sepsis is serious

 Sepsis occurs when the body's response to an infection damages its own tissues.
 When these infection-fighting processes turn on the body, they cause organs to function poorly and abnormally.

 Early, aggressive treatment increases the likelihood of recovery.
 A number of medications are used in treating sepsis and septic shock, including antibiotics, corticosteroids, painkillers and sedatives.
 Supportive care, including oxygen and dialysis, and surgery to remove the source of the infection, also may be needed.
-People who haverequire close monitoring and treatment in a hospital ICU.
+People who havesepsisrequire close monitoring and treatment in a hospital ICU.
 Lifesaving measures may be needed to stabilize breathing and heart function.

 Explore further